cdjq/DFRobot_BMV080/README.md

   /**
    * @fn setBmv080Mode
-   * @brief Set the BMV080 sensor's mode.
+   * @brief Set the BMV080 sensor's mode.After calling this function, the sensor will start to collect data.
    * @param mode: The mode to set, either CONTINUOUS_MODE or DUTY_CYCLE_MODE
    *              CONTINUOUS_MODE: Sensor takes measurements continuously
    *              DUTY_CYCLE_MODE: Sensor takes measurements at specified intervals
-   * @return 1 successful
-   * @return 0 error
+   * @return 0 successful
-   * @return -1 mode is invalid, or not call openBmv080 or stopBmv080 function before.
+   * @return -1 mode is invalid
+   * @return -2 precondition is unsatisfied (for example, if the sensor is currently running in continuous mode, you should stop the measurement first).
+   * @return other error, see the bmv080_status_code_t enumeration in bmv080_defs.h for details.
    */
   int setBmv080Mode(uint8_t mode);